MightyPork/sbmp/spec/SESSION_LAYER.md

 | Dg. type | Meaning
 | -------: | :------
-| 0x00     | Start of the origin arbitration
+| 0x00     | Handshake request
-| 0x01     | Acknowledgement (origin request accepted)
+| 0x01     | Handshake confirmation (origin request accepted)
-| 0x02     | Negative acknowledgement (origin denied)
+| 0x02     | Handshake conflict
-| 0x03     | Conflict in origin arbitration

-Other datagram types are described in the payload structure spec. **TODO link**

-The codes `0x01` and `0x02` can be freely used outside the arbitration process with the meaning "OK" and "Not Ready" / "Rejected".
+Other datagram types can be used for user payloads.

+It's recommended to use types >= 100, to avoid possible conflicts with a future version of the spec.

 ### Payload

-The datagram payload can be up to *65532 bytes long* - a limitation of the framing layer.
+The datagram payload can be up to *65535-3 bytes long*.

-In practice however, it's recommended to use shorter datagrams with flow control (chunked bulk transfer) if large amounts of data need to be sent.
+In practice it's recommended to use shorter datagrams with flow control (chunked transfer) if large amounts of data need to be sent.

-The payload length and structure depends on the *Datagram type*.
+This avoids the need for large buffers.

 ### Session number